bsc-pm/ovni/doc/emulation/nanos6.md

 instead.
 Therefore the rank numeric value go from 1 to the number of ranks (inclusive).

+## Thread type view

+This view shows the type of each thread:

+- Main: the first thread executed before the main() function even begins.

+- Leader: helps with the execution of the main().

+- Worker: the most common threads, these are in charge of queueing and running tasks.

+- External: used for external threads that attach to Nanos6 (currently there are not in use).

 ## Subsystem view

 The subsystem view attempts to provide a general overview of what Nanos6